 - Low or medium-low heat is sufficient to roast the rava.

 - Do not add oil, ghee or butter to roast rava.
-Keep stirring to prevent burning.
+Instead, keep stirring to prevent burning.

 - Add rava in batches and keep stirring while adding it.

 - We can use either Cooking oil, ghee or even butter to temper the upma.

 - Be cautious about the quantity of water.
 Too much or too less water will ruin the recipe.